Pratik-P-Punyawant/lead-score-analysis-/README.md

 **Repository Contents**
 - A Python script with a fully commented model implementation
 - A Word document addressing the company's subjective questions
-- A presentation summarizing the analysis for the chief data scientist
 - A PDF report providing a concise summary of findings